-To check when your iPhone last backed up, go to Settings > iCloud > Backup and look at the date and time of the last back up.
+To check when your iPhone last backed up, go to Settings and tap your ID card at the top of the main screen (it'll have your name and/or a picture of your face).
+Now hit iCloud > iCloud Backup and look at the date and time of the last backup.
 It will have happened the last time you plugged your iPhone into charge and had Wi-Fi access available.
 It happens automatically.

-If you find that you aren't backing up this way, we recommend that you go to Settings > iCloud > Back up and turn iCloud Backup On as this is the simplest way to back up and means that you always recover the data on your phone no matter where you are, all you will need is a connection to the web.
+If you're not currently using this method, we recommend that you do so.
+Go to Settings > [your ID card] > iCloud > iCloud Backup and set iCloud Backup to on (the green toggle).
+This is the simplest way to back up and means that you can always recover the data on your phone no matter where you are - all you need is a connection to the web.

 How to rescue data from a wiped iPhone or iPad

 On the other hand, if you can't find a backup, it's likely that you won't be able to retrieve data once you have deleted it.

 The data on an iOS device is automatically encrypted, and wiping the device destroys the encryption key, making it more or less impossible to get anything back when it's been fully erased and reset without access to a backup.

 In an emergency you could try speaking to someone at an Apple Genius Bar, but it's a long shot to say the least.
 (This applies to a full erase/reset, mind you - in other circumstances, such as data corruption, a malfunctioning device and so on, the experts may be able to help.)
 This also reinforces our frequent advice to back up regularly.

 How to restore an iPhone